pharo-project/pharo-beacon/repository/Beacon.package/TranscriptBeacon.class/README.md

 Example:
 	TranscriptBeacon new
 		runDuring: [
-			MessageSignal log: 'This is a message' ].
+			StringSignal log: 'This is a message' ].